 Forms for Confluence versions from version 8.0.8.

-Existing forms where the destination has not been specified will continue to work but when editing the Destination List macro, you either need to complete the Destination field or deselect the Destination Required checkbox.
+Existing forms where the destination has not been specified will continue to work.
+Still, when editing the Destination List macro, you either need to complete the Destination field or deselect the Destination Required checkbox.

 - Add a Destination List macro.
 This creates a list of options.

-N.B.
-If the destination, subject or success message are left blank, the corresponding value from the Form macro is used.
-If no success message is set (either via a Form ID, or a success macro the on page), the default success message is shown.
+If the Destination, Subject, or Success Message are left blank, the corresponding value from the Form macro is used.
+If no Success Message is set (via a Form ID or a success macro the on-page), the default Success Message is shown.

-- Add a further option using the "+" action
+- Add a further option using the "+" selection.

 - Repeat Steps 5 and 6 until you have added all the required list options.

-- Save the macro to see a placeholder image of how the field will look on the saved page.
+- Save the macro to see a placeholder image of the field on the saved page.

 - Save the page to see the final field on your form.